rayalan/binary-adages/content/one-feature-many-ways-blueprint-study.md

 Three lessons stand out to me:

-1. When I can't think of an alternate implementation, it probably means I have tunneled vision on a particular implementation.
+1. When I can't think of an alternate implementation, it probably means I have tunnel vision on a particular implementation.
 2. Features don't stand alone; they interact with the other features.
 Satisfactory's limited blueprint sizes or manual connections would be intolerable in Dyson Sphere Program, for example.
 3. Some features are just good ideas.
 All three games, for example, would heavily benefit from a planning layer.
 But the cost might be too high for the benefit given the different contexts.